cveldy/nanosplit/README.md

 ### Art

-`TODO: Eventually, I intend to create an art template that can be used to print artwork which will fit between the acrylic layers on the bottom of the device.`
+You can use [this template](./prod/art/template_A3_300dpi.psd) to place artwork into a printable template with outlines showing where to cut.
+The template is sized to A3 paper and set for 300dpi.
+Once printed and cut, the art slots between the two acrylic lays on the *bottom* of the controller.

 ## License